February 10, 1944 – Peter Allen

 He gave other artists big hits also: I Honestly Love You for Olivia Newton-John, which won of his three Grammy Awards in 1974; I’d Rather Leave While I’m In Love for Rita Coolidge; Don’t Cry Out Loud for Melissa Manchester, and You And Me (We Wanted It All) for Frank Sinatra.

 He also wrote the score and starred in the 1988 Broadway musical Legs Diamond which played for 136 performances.
 The reviews were scathing, with disbelief at Allen’s attempts to play a straight guy (and a gangster).
-The failing NY Times’ critic Frank Rich wrote:
+The New York Times‘ critic at the time, Frank Rich wrote:

 The show was such a flop that The Nederlander Organization had to finally sell their Mark Hellinger Theatre to a Times Square church, which still owns it.
 The show lost more than $3 million.
 Allen had had better luck playing himself in a long run on Broadway in Up With One, a one-man show in 1979.